DataGeniusTools/eric/README.md

 ---
 **NOTE**

-This is our first version and constantly under development.
+This is a stable version with comprehensive testing and modular architecture.

 ---